Spleen Injury Claims Guide – How Much Compensation Can I Claim?

 If you have suffered an injury at work, such as blunt force trauma to the abdomen, which has injured your spleen, you can make a workplace spleen injury claim with Legal Expert.

-As we have seen, one of the most common ways in which the spleen can be damaged or injured is through blunt force trauma (hard blows) to the abdomen.
-In the majority of these cases, the blunt force trauma is caused by a road traffic accident.
+One of the most common ways the spleen can be damaged or injured is through blunt force trauma (hard blows) to the abdomen.
+In the majority of these cases, blunt force trauma is caused by a road traffic accident.
 Compensation for spleen injuries caused by road traffic accidents can be made where someone else is liable.
-This could mean that they had acted in a way which was not safe, or had breached the Highway Code. in such cases the driver could be considered to be negligent.
-Injuries could have been caused by an impact to the abdomen during the crash and could even be caused by the seat belt malfunctioning in some way.
-In such cases you may also be able to make a claim against the driver or manufacturer of the car.
+This could mean that they had acted in a way that was not safe or had breached the Highway Code. in such cases, the driver could be considered negligent.
+Injuries could have been caused by an impact to the abdomen during the crash and could even be caused by the seat belt malfunctioning somehow.
+In such cases, you may also be able to make spleen injury claims against the driver or manufacturer of the car.

-Whether it is for a spleen injury claim or for any other type of personal injury claim, the most common questions we are asked are how much compensation can I claim for a spleen injury and what can I claim compensation for?
-The bulk of your compensation award will be for the actual injury or damage to the spleen itself, however, there are other types of compensation that you can claim.
+Whether it is for a spleen injury claim or any other type of personal injury claim, the most common questions we are asked are how much compensation can I claim for a spleen injury and what can I claim compensation for?
+The bulk of your compensation award will be for the actual injury or damage to the spleen itself.
+However, there are other types of compensation that you can claim.

 Compensation for loss of spleen can also include things such as compensation for any care you need.
 This part of your claim can include compensation for the cost of care at home or other respite care.
 If you have had to hire people to look after you, you can claim the cost of this.

-Your spleen injury claim can also include any other financial losses you have encountered such as losing earnings or benefits as a result of having to take time off work.
-You will be able to clearly show how much time you have had to take off work and what this has caused you.
+Your spleen injury claim can also include any other financial losses you have encountered, such as losing earnings or benefits due to having to take time off work.
+You will clearly show how much time you have had to take off work and what this has caused you.

-If you have had to pay to travel to medical appointments you will be able to reclaim the cost of doing so.
-This could be travel for visiting your doctor, a hospital, or for general respite care after your main treatment.
+If you have had to pay to travel to medical appointments, you will be able to reclaim the cost of doing so.
+This could be travel to visit your doctor, a hospital, or general respite care after your main treatment.

-As spleen injury recovery times can vary somewhat, the amount of time you have to take off work will vary and the total amount of compensation you could be owed will be different.
+As spleen injury recovery times can vary somewhat, the amount of time you have to take off work will vary, and the total amount of compensation you could be owed will differ.

 The amount of spleen injury compensation that you are eligible to claim will depend upon lots of different things, such as the severity of your injuries as well as how much they have impacted and affected your day-to-day life during recovery and after.
 A personal injury solicitor provided by Legal Expert will ensure that you claim the maximum amount of compensation possible so that you can cover both any costs you have already had to pay for as well as meet future expenses.

-In the table below we look at some of the different amounts of compensation that you could be owed after a spleen injury.
-The majority of these are to do with your abdominal as well as some general forms of compensation you may be able to claim.
+In the table below, we look at the different amounts of compensation you could be owed after a spleen injury.
+The majority of these are to do with your abdominal and some general forms of compensation you may be able to claim.